Evernomic/comma/docs/legal/terms.md

 ## **Governing Law**

-These Terms and all agreements related to the services provided by Nucelo are governed by the laws of the country where Nucelo is headquartered and will be interpreted according to those laws.
+These Terms and all agreements related to the services provided by Comma are governed by the laws of the country where Comma is headquartered and will be interpreted according to those laws.

 ## **Contact Us**

-If you have any questions regarding these Terms, you can contact us at [help@nucelo.com](mailto:help@nucelo.com).
+If you have any questions regarding these Terms, you can contact us at [help@comma.to](mailto:help@comma.to).